Destinations Greece Athens

 Plaka · Acropolis north slope

-The Cycladic pocket on the north slope of the Acropolis — narrow stepped lanes, whitewashed houses with painted shutters, built by stonemasons from Anafi (a Cycladic island) brought to Athens in the 1840s to work on King Otto's palace.
+The Cycladic pocket on the north slope of the Acropolis: narrow stepped lanes, whitewashed houses with painted shutters, built by stonemasons from Anafi (a Cycladic island) brought to Athens in the 1840s to work on King Otto’s palace.
 Twenty minutes of village quiet a hundred metres from the Plaka cliché.
-Sunrise is the move; by 10 a.m. it's a tour-group photo line.
+Go at sunrise, because by 10 a.m. it’s a tour-group photo line.

 Sunrise walkAcropolis north slopeTwenty minutes